Optional Practical Training (OPT)

 Part of the OPT process will involve finding a job in the United States.
 While you may use other connections and websites to find positions, UC has a resource for its students called Handshake.
 Using this portal, you can find co-ops, internships and post-graduation jobs that best match your career path.

-In this video from Experience-Based Learning and Career Education, learn how to use Handshake to find employers who will sponsor international students, don't require a U.S. work visa and accept students on OPT.
+In this video from the College of Cooperative Education and Professional Studies, learn how to use Handshake to find employers who will sponsor international students, don't require a U.S. work visa and accept students on OPT.

 Apply for OPT